Yad Mordechai: History

 The community was founded in 1936 by Hashomer Hatzair members from Poland and initially organized themselves in a kibbutz called Mitzpe Yam close to Netanya, which was also founded in 1936.
 However, the 14 dunams allocated to the kibbutz were insufficient to develop the kibbutz.
 As part of settlement in the Negev, the community moved to its site near Ashkelon in December 1943.
-The kibbutz was renamed in memorial to Mordechai Anielewicz, who was the first commander of the Jewish Fighting Organization in the Warsaw Ghetto uprising.
+The kibbutz was renamed in memorial to Mordechai Anielewicz, who was the first commander of the Jewish Fighting Organization in the Warsaw Ghetto Uprising.
 During the 1948 Arab–Israeli War, the kibbutz was attacked by Egypt in the Battle of Yad Mordechai.

 Among the many Holocaust memorials in Israel, the "From Holocaust to Revival Museum" especially commemorates Jewish resistance against the Nazis as well as the 1948 Battle of Yad Mordechai.
 The statue of Anielewicz by Nathan Rapoport clutching a grenade, next to the water tower which was destroyed by the Egyptians in May 1948, is a noted symbol of the kibbutz.

-After 1948, Yad Mordechai expanded on the land of the Palestinian village of Hiribya, which Israel depopulated during the 1948 Arab–Israeli War.
+After 1948, Yad Mordechai expanded onto land near the former Palestinian village of Hiribya, which was depopulated during the 1948 Arab–Israeli War.